APPLYING WEALTH MANAGEMENT STRATEGIES

 ACCUMULATION AND GROWTH PHASE

-Accumulation planning
+Accumulation Planning

 Accumulation planning is an aspect of wealth management that requires different expertise than typical investment planning and bond portfolio implementation.
 It begins with the simplest strategies that revolve around living within your means, embracing low-cost investing and long-term strategies, and avoiding mistakes like allowing emotions to guide decisions.
 It also encompasses more complex strategies pertaining to employer-related retirement plans and stock options, margin strategies, and real estate exchanges.
 Another strategy during this phase also applies the power of tax deferral.

-Alternative investments
+Alternative Investments

-These types of investments may also be an option for the right investor.
-One of the premier features of alternative investments is diversification, which results from the inclusion of investments that react differently to the markets than more traditional investments.
-Examples of alternative investments include managed futures, hedge funds, oil and gas, tax shelters, and real estate.
+These types of investments may also be an option for the right investor.* One of the premier features of alternative investments is diversification, which results from the inclusion of investments that react differently to the markets than more traditional investments.
+Examples of alternative investments include managed futures, hedge funds, tax shelters, and real estate.
 Though most investors understand that as risk increases, the potential for return can also increase, these products generally involve substantial risk and limited liquidity.

 Investing in alternative investments may not be suitable for all investors and involves special risks, such as risk associated with leveraging the investment, utilizing complex financial derivatives, adverse market forces, regulatory and tax code changes, and illiquidity.
 There is no assurance that the investment objective will be attained.
 Diversification does not assure a profit or protect against loss in declining markets, and diversification cannot guarantee that any objective or goal will be achieved.